 Female Entrepreneurship in MENA

-The region’s start-up scene is gradually breaking with tradition, giving female entrepreneurs the opportunity to realize their business ideas.
+The region’s start-up scene is giving female entrepreneurs the opportunity to realize their business ideas.

 In recent years, the rate of women entrepreneurs has been growing steadily in the region and some of them have emerged as inspiring success stories.